 Observing this trend has been playing heavily on my heart.

 I've watched my ideal clients sign up for multiple programs (including mine) both free and paid.
-They have a little dabble and then get swept away chasing a new (but very similar) course offering that they believe will be the answer to their lack of income generation.
+They have a little dabble and then get swept away chasing a new (but very similar) course offering that they believe will be the answer to their problems and all they'll ever need..

-This pattern generates lots of 'activity' but no real movement forward in terms of generating clients and income. #BrightShinyObjectSyndrome
+This pattern generates lots of 'activity' but no real movement forward in terms of creating a sustainable business.

 So why this churn and burn of online courses?

-When I polled my email list I found that the number one reason that they committed to multiple courses (without completing what they already had) is because they were presented with early bird offers and bonuses that tipped them over the edge to 'buy now'.
+When I surveyed my email list I learnt that the number one reason that they committed to multiple courses (without completing what they already had) is because they were presented with early bird offers and bonuses that tipped them over the edge to 'buy now'.

 They got caught up in all the hype and then ended up feeling overwhelmed because they had too many things on their plate.

 This 'intel' caused me to bring my own marketing strategies into question...

 I thought I was doing a great thing when I created 'juicy offers' that made my training more accessible to people.
 Now I see that these approaches to getting sales contributes to a larger more serious problem.

 Here's what I've noticed about the roll on effect of stacking on the discounts and bonuses for online courses: